setrar/labs/part2/ch5/jdbc/README.md

 </beans>
 ```

-## :parking: To persist into the database, use the ActiveMQ Web Console as follows
+## :parking: To persist into the database

+* use the ActiveMQ Web Console to create messages.

+:bulb: Do not forget to check the `Persistent Delivery` option

+* Create at least 10 messages

 <img src="https://i.stack.imgur.com/4Fch0.jpg" width=847 height=589 ></img>